lucasvienna/empire/docs/modifiers.md

 ## Modifier Stacking Rules

-### Stacking Categories
+### Stacking Behaviour

 1. **Additive Stacking**
-    - Modifiers in the same stacking group sum their effects
+    - Modifiers with this behaviour sum their effects
     - Primarily used for percentage-based modifiers from similar sources
     - Example: Multiple "training_speed" bonuses are added together before being applied

 2. **Multiplicative Stacking**
-    - Modifiers from different stacking groups multiply with each other
+    - Modifiers with this behaviour multiply with each other
     - Used to combine effects from different source types
     - Example: Faction bonus multiplied by temporary event bonus

 3. **Highest-Only Stacking**
-    - Only the highest magnitude modifier in the group takes effect
+    - Only the highest magnitude modifier in the stacking group takes effect
     - Used for mutually exclusive effects
+    - Are then applied multiplicatively
     - Example: Multiple "combat_effectiveness" buffs from different equipment pieces

 ### Stacking Group Guidelines